aditya-cloud-expert/100xDevs_Cohort-2.0/Personal/Week 1/README.md

 Context Switching is possible in Javascript just like other applications.

 Functions can take other fucntions as an input.
 This is called as Callbacks.
+Literally Means Passing functions as an arguments.